nixiesearch/onnx-convert/README.md

 * support for ONNX transformer optimization pass
 * selection of QUint8/QInt8 storage
 * using latest onnx/optimum versions (as for Nov 2023).
+* support for Automated Mixed Precision conversion to Float16.

 ## License